Tooth Grinding (Bruxism) - All You Need To Know

 What is bruxism?lady-grinding-teeth-in-her-sleep

 Tooth grinding, medically known as bruxism, is a common condition characterized by the involuntary clenching or grinding of teeth, often occurring during sleep.
 This repetitive behavior can lead to various dental problems, including worn tooth enamel, tooth sensitivity, and even tooth damage.
-Bruxism can also cause discomfort in the jaw muscles, leading to jaw pain and potentially contributing to temporomandibular joint (TMJ) disorders.
+Bruxism can also cause discomfort in the jaw muscles, leading to tooth grinding jaw pain and potentially contributing to temporomandibular joint (TMJ) disorders.
 While some individuals may grind their teeth during waking hours, others may only experience it while asleep, known as sleep bruxism.

 Find out more about Dental Mouth Guard with Dental Designs today!